Ready to Learn More?

 Send us your contact information, and we’ll help you get started right away!

-The Pre-Professional Health pre-major prepares students to transfer into professional health programs at bachelor's degree granting institutions and beyond.
-Many students in the Pre-Professional Health pre-major transfer to complete bachelor’s degrees in nursing (BSN), kinesiology, or a relevant major before applying to a professional program such as pharmacy, medicine, or veterinary medicine.
+The Professional Health pre-major prepares students to transfer into professional health programs at bachelor's degree granting institutions and beyond.
+Many students in the Professional Health pre-major transfer to complete bachelor’s degrees in a relevant major, such as biology or kinesiology, before applying to a professional program such as pharmacy, medicine, or veterinary medicine.
 The pre-major features a rigorous focus on math and science to ensure that students are on an efficient path and are ready for their future studies and career.
 Specific transfer agreements are available for transferring to four-year colleges, including the University of Wisconsin at Madison.

-The Pre-Professional Health pre-major does not provide certification to work as a healthcare professional.
-Students in this pre-major transfer to complete their bachelor's degree in nursing (BSN) or other occupation at another institution.
+The Professional Health pre-major does not provide certification to work as a healthcare professional.
+Students in this pre-major transfer to complete their bachelor's degree or professional school prerequisites at another institution.
 Successful completion of relevant certification exam(s) may also be required.
-Students interested in obtaining an associate degree in Nursing (ADN), which prepares students for immediate entry into the workforce as a Registered Nurse after certification, may earn their degree directly from Madison College's Associate Degree Nursing (R.N.)
-Program.

-For details, contact faculty advisor Dr. Jeannine Szczech (email@example.com).
+For details, contact faculty advisor Dr. Jeannine Szczech at firstname.lastname@example.org.

 Plan Your Path to Success!